 Risk factors associated with age include:

 Muscle weakness and joint stiffness

 Medication side effects

 Even in cases where an injury does not occur, the person may develop a fear of falling that reduces their confidence and independence.
 This, in turn, only increases their risk of falling again in the future, as reduced physical activity can lead to poor balance, muscle weakness and stiff joints (Rubenstein 2019; Healthdirect 2020).

-Falls in can lead to a variety of physical, emotional, social, short-term and long-term consequences including:
+Falls can lead to a variety of physical, emotional, social, short-term and long-term consequences including:

-Admission into an aged care or assisted living facility; and
+Admission into an aged care or assisted living facility

 (Rubenstein 2019; Better Health Channel 2016; Healthdirect 2020)